 - Focus on equity in the transition of the energy system and in helping communities enhance their resilience to climate change impacts.

 In the final exercise of the summit, participants reflected on the potential emergence of a “noble purpose” for the engineering community centered on the climate change imperative.
 Participants enthusiastically embraced this concept and developed 12 different initial drafts of a “Noble Purpose Statement.”
 These drafts included several common elements, primarily embracing a leadership role for the engineering community in educating the public, advancing shifts in public policy, designing and implementing energy infrastructure, fostering engineering social entrepreneurship, and transforming engineering practice.
 There was consensus among the participants to continue work on the noble purpose idea.

 All provocateur presentations are available on the ECL-USA website (Summit Presentations).
 You can also see the recording of the summit on YouTube (Summit Recording).
-Look for a more detailed summary of the summit in the coming weeks.
+The final report for the summit is available at this link (Summit 11 Report).